abbreviatedman/dangerroom/README.md

 source ~/.zshrc
 ```

-- Get to work in the Danger Room, practicing and sharpening your command line skills.
+- Get to work in the Danger Room, practicing and sharpening your command-line skills.

 ### Additional Setup Recommendations

 #### Fonts and Terminals